rjhorniii/dicom-sup233-wip/Sup233AnnexXX.1.md

 3. FHIR to DICOM (help from WG-20)

 **Items to Discuss in WG-06**
 1. Should this include comprehensive mapping tables without the example content, example content only, or both.
-Current tables are a mix of example content + mapping to most of the attributes proposed in Sup233.
+Current tables are a mix of example content + mapping for most of the attributes proposed in Sup233.
-2. Confirm the content of DICOM to DICOM mapping.
+2. Confirm the content of DICOM to DICOM mapping (see TODO).
 DICOM MWL to DICOM Object, or something else?
-Seems IHE-ish
+3. Is there a preferred format for mapping?
+There are no good v2 examples in Parts 17, 20 or 21.
+Expecting that the mapping will be in Part 17.
-3. Should the v2 examples be included (lean towards "no")
+4. Should the v2 examples be included (lean towards "no")
-4. Suggest eliminating CDA example completely (ref.
-Carroll: "gender is not necessary to include in the report" vs HL7 WG approach of including social history, etc...)
+5. Suggest eliminating CDA example completely (ref.
+Carroll et al: "gender is not necessary to include in the report" vs HL7 WG approach of including social history, etc...)

 ## Introduction